bernt-matthias/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 which could indicate insertions or deletions at the terminal ends of the alignments or other complicating factors.

 Also notice the `Polymer` column in the output table.
 This indicates the average homopolymer length.
-Since we know that our reference database does not contain any homopolymer stretches longer than 8 reads, any reads containing such long stretches are likely the result of PCR errors and we would be wise to remove them.
+Since we know that our reference database does not contain any homopolymer stretches longer than 8 nucleotides, any reads containing such long stretches are likely the result of PCR errors and we would be wise to remove them.

 Next we will clean our data further by removing poorly aligned sequences and any sequences with long